My friend Anjie sent me a link to her excellent radio commentary, “That Bike.”

 KQED has two goals for the pieces they air: the piece should be fairly specific to the Bay Area and it should tell a meaningful story.

-I kept those in mind as I revised it, focusing on place and sensory details—and I probably read it out loud just to see how different turns of phrase came off the lips.
+I kept those in mind as I revised it, focusing on place and sensory details—and I read it out loud just to see how different turns of phrase came off the lips.

 (Honestly, though, I always read everything out loud.)